Mohd Hamdan Abdullah

-Tun Mohd Hamdan bin Abdullah (born Indan bin Kari; 22 February 1922 – 10 October 1977) was the fourth Governor of the Malaysian state of Sabah.
+Mohd Hamdan bin Abdullah (né Indan bin Kari, born 22 February 1922 – 10 October 1977) was the fourth Governor of the Malaysian state of Sabah.

 Personal life

 Tun Mohd Hamdan was born on 22 February 1922 at Kampung Labuaya, Tuaran, British North Borneo.
 He came from an ethnic Lotud Dusun family, which was the majority tribe of the local Kadazan-Dusun people of the Tuaran Valley (comprising today of the Tuaran District and its surrounding sub-districts of Tamparuli as well as Kiulu, including the villages of Topokon and Tenghilan near its border with Kota Belud District and also the suburban township of Telipok in Sabah's capital city of Kota Kinabalu, of which this township was formerly a part of since historically Telipok was under this district's jurisdiction during the colonial days and it was a boundary area marker between Kota Kinabalu city and Tuaran district).

 His father, Orang Kaya Kaya Kari bin Angur, who was a colonial policeman posted in Gaya Island, died just before Tun Mohd Hamdan was born.
 After his father's death, he was raised by his mother and uncle.